liivsan/SimpleJavaFXApplications/README.md

 Updates the tip percentage label using property binding.

-UPDATE HERE WITH SCREENSHOTS

 Part 2: Color Chooser App

 Allows users to choose colors using sliders for RGB values.

 Uses bidirectional property bindings between sliders and text fields for value updates.

-UPDATE HERE WITH SCREENSHOTS